-Paul was born in Barton on Sea, and has lived in Christchurch for the past 25 years.
+Paul was born in Barton on Sea, and has lived in Christchurch for over 25 years.
 He shares his home in Highcliffe with his wife Helen and two sons, who both attend Highcliffe School.
 He has a background in finance, economics and customer service working initially with Barclays Bank, and latterly with HSBC.
 Paul is active in the community as the Mudeford, Stanpit and West Highcliffe ward Councillor on BCP Council.
 He is also a Parent Governor at Highcliffe School, a founding Trustee at both the Mudeford Wood and Somerford ARC community centres, a Governor of the Royal Bournemouth & Christchurch Hospitals Trust, and a Member of the Dorset & Wilts Fire & Rescue Authority.

 In his spare time you will see him cycling around the area and enjoying our great open spaces and beaches